pantrypoints/sp/content/en/research/_index.md

 ---
 title: "Research"
-description: "We compare the ideas of writers to see who is enlightened (with the Dharma) and who is evil (against the Dharma)"
+description: "We reduce the blah blah blah in the works of authors to get to what they are really trying to says.
+We then see who is enlightened (with the Dharma) and who is evil (against the Dharma)"
-image: "/covers/sciences.png"
+c: black
 youtube: "dc4VNkfqs1s"
 ---